piyush123-jain/news-master/README.md

 # news

-first of all downlaod this repositry (if you download in zip format then extract it) and now install node_module using npm install command now hit this command in your terminal ionic serve now this project work properly
+first of all downlaod this repositry (if you download in zip format then extract it)<br/>
+and now install node_module using <br/>
+npm install command <br/>
+now hit this command in your terminal <br/>
+ionic serve <br/>
+now this project work properly <br/>